Aquaculture: Global fish production

 In 2012, the total world production of fisheries was 158 million tonnes, of which aquaculture contributed 66.6 million tonnes, about 42%.
 The growth rate of worldwide aquaculture has been sustained and rapid, averaging about 8% per year for over 30 years, while the take from wild fisheries has been essentially flat for the last decade.
 The aquaculture market reached $86 billion in 2009.

 Aquaculture is an especially important economic activity in China.
 Between 1980 and 1997, the Chinese Bureau of Fisheries reports, aquaculture harvests grew at an annual rate of 16.7%, jumping from 1.9 million tonnes to nearly 23 million tonnes.
 In 2005, China accounted for 70% of world production.
 Aquaculture is also currently one of the fastest-growing areas of food production in the U.S.

 About 90% of all U.S. shrimp consumption is farmed and imported.
 In recent years, salmon aquaculture has become a major export in southern Chile, especially in Puerto Montt, Chile's fastest-growing city.

 A United Nations report titled The State of the World Fisheries and Aquaculture released in May 2014 maintained fisheries and aquaculture support the livelihoods of some 60 million people in Asia and Africa.
 FAO estimates that in 2016, overall, women accounted for nearly 14 percent of all people directly engaged in the fisheries and aquaculture primary sector.

+In 2021, global fish production reached 182 million tonnes, with approximately equal amounts coming from capture (91.2 million tonnes) and aquaculture (90.9 million tonnes).
+Aquaculture has experienced rapid growth in recent decades, increasing almost sevenfold from 1990 to 2021.